-fiscal year 2015 while the capital stock and franchise tax revenues are forecast to decline 15.9 percent due to the continued phase out.
-Gross Receipt tax collections are forecast to increase slightly at 1.9 percent growth.
-Overall, corporation taxes from all sources are projected to decline 0.4 percent in fiscal year 2015.
-Sales and use tax receipts are estimated to grow 3.8 percent on a year-over-year basis and personal income tax receipts are forecast to grow 5.2 percent during fiscal year 2015.
+General Fund revenues for the fiscal year 2015 budget were forecast to grow 5.5 percent over fiscal year 2014 actual collections.
+Within the General Fund, year-over-year growth of 3.6 percent was forecast for tax revenues and an increase of over 100 percent (\$500 million) for non-tax revenues.
+Corporate net income tax receipts were projected to decline slightly in fiscal year 2015 while the capital stock and franchise tax revenues were forecast to decline 15.9 percent due to the continued phase out.
+Gross Receipt tax collections were forecast to increase slightly at 1.9 percent growth.
+Overall, corporation taxes from all sources were projected to decline 0.4 percent in fiscal year 2015.
+Sales and use tax receipts were estimated to grow 3.8 percent on a year-over-year basis and personal income tax receipts were forecast to grow 5.2 percent during fiscal year 2015.

-The current fiscal year 2015 General Fund budget aims to keep spending in line with available resources without raising taxes in Pennsylvania.
-The budgeted year-end balance is expected to be approximately \$7 million for fiscal year 2015.
+The fiscal year 2015 General Fund budget aimed to keep spending in line with available resources without raising taxes in Pennsylvania.
+The estimated year-end balance was expected to be approximately \$1 million for fiscal year 2015.

-Actual revenues to the General Fund through December 31, 2014 are approximately 2.1 percent above the fiscal year 2015 enacted budget estimate.
-Fiscal year-to-date General Fund collections total \$13.3 billion, which is \$270.7 million above the enacted budget estimate.
-Corporate tax revenue is \$163.5 million, or 12.9 percent above the enacted budget estimate while Personal Income is \$14.5 million, or 0.3 percent above the enacted budget estimate.
-Expenditures through December 2014 are on track with enacted budget expectations.
+Actual revenues to the General Fund through April 30, 2015 were approximately 2.3 percent above the fiscal year 2015 enacted budget estimate and General Fund collections totaled \$25.7 billion, which is \$569.1 million above the enacted budget estimate.
+Corporate tax revenue was \$165.9 million, or 3.9 percent above the enacted budget estimate while Personal Income tax revenue was \$57.8 million, or 0.6 percent above the enacted budget estimate.
+Expenditures through April 2015 were on track with enacted budget expectations.